-St Mary's is a Catholic School which aims to provide a sound general education based on Christian principles and creative scholarship.
-The College provides an environment which fosters the growth of the whole person and which prepares students to take their place as a vital participant in a changing world.
+St Mary's College provides an environment that fosters the whole person's growth and prepares students to take their place as a vital participant in a changing world.

-Care Education is an integral part of achieving this growth.
-A Care Education program is offered weekly with Care Group Teachers to all students in Years R-12.
-It is an awareness raising and skills building program which addresses themes and issues relevant to the social and developmental stages of the girls involved.
+A Care Education program is offered weekly with Care Group teachers to all students in Years R-12.
+It is an awareness-raising and skills-building program which addresses themes and issues relevant to the social and developmental stages of the students involved.

-An annual camp or retreat is also offered at every year level (from Year 6 upwards) to enhance and extend the work done in the classroom, and to further foster positive relationships and a deepening spirituality.
+An annual camp or retreat is also offered from Year 6 upwards to enhance the classroom work, foster positive relationships, and deepen spirituality.